ocaml/ocaml.org/data/tutorials/getting-started/1_02_your_first_ocaml_program.md

 The project-wide metadata is available in the `dune-project` file.
 It contains information about the project name, dependencies, and global setup.

-Each folder containing source files that need to be built must contain a `dune` file describing how.
+Each directory containing source files that need to be built must contain a `dune` file describing how.

 This builds the project:
 ```shell